onyx49/Excelerate_MAD-Flutter-_GROUP_04_Oct-Nov_2025/README.md

    Provide a clear, visual representation of learning or teaching progress through intuitive dashboards.

 4. **Support Dual Roles**
-   Design the app to adapt based on whether the user is a *learner* or an *educator*, offering tailored features for each.
+   The app is designed to adapt based on whether the user is a *learner* or an *educator*, offering tailored features for each.

 5. **Ensure Accessibility & Usability**
    Deliver a clean, user-friendly mobile interface with smooth navigation, responsive layouts, and customizable themes.